OpenInterpreter/open-interpreter/docs/ROADMAP.md

 # What's not in our scope?

-Our guiding philosphy is minimalism, so we have also decided to explicitly consider the following as **out of scope**:
+Our guiding philosophy is minimalism, so we have also decided to explicitly consider the following as **out of scope**:

 1. Additional functions in `core` beyond running code.
 2. Advanced memory or planning.
 We consider these to be the LLM's responsibility, and as such OI will remain single-threaded.